P9SOFT/Hydra/README.md

 }
 ```

-Also, `HYManager` is able to send a notification by its own name.
+Also, `HYManager` is able to send a notification with its own name.

 ```objective-c
 - (NSString *)name